rpuppala3/HTML-and-CSS-Projects/README.md

 3. portfolio website:

-   This is my portfoli website which is live as it was deployed on Github pages - raj.github.io.
+   This is my portfolio website which is live as it was deployed on Github pages - raj.github.io.